Language-Research-Technology/corpus-tools-ro-crate/README.md

 # corpus-tools-spreadsheet
-Generic spreadsheet (and Describo) driven tool for creating an LDaCA-ready profile-compliant language corpus that can be loaded into Oni
+Generic spreadsheet (and Crate-O) driven tool for creating an LDaCA-ready profile-compliant language corpus that can be loaded into Oni

 ## Assumptions